Car Hire London

 Woman with a bike

 Walking is also big in Scandinavian countries, but cycles rule in Copenhagen.
-In one of Europe’s most beautiful eco cities you’ll find around 300m2 of green space per person, with a 70-acre nature reserve planned for the industrial North Harbour area.
-Copenhagen in Denmark aims to become carbon neutral as soon as 2025.
-Already, buses are being adapted to become electric, while more of the city’s roads are getting an upgrade to make them cycle safe.
+In one of Europe’s most beautiful eco-cities, you’ll find around 300m2 of green space per person, with a 70-acre nature reserve planned for the industrial North Harbour area.
+Copenhagen, Denmark, aims to become carbon neutral as soon as 2025.
+Already, buses are being adapted to become electric, while more of the city’s roads are getting an upgrade to make them cycle-safe.
 Many roads are being designed specifically with low-cost hire electric bikes in mind.

 Urban Agriculture